vilmibm/tildemush/docs/create_command_notes.md

 now scripts are generic and not attached to an specific object by default. tomorrow, sketch out how script forking will work, since i want scripts to be one-to-one with objects but also re-usable.

+## Thoughts on create_room

+This is going to end up nearly a clone of create_item, but where the resulting GameObject is inserted is different: this doesn't go into someone's inventory. open questions:

+* where *should* a new room go?
+Until someone with the authority links your initial node, your room is in the void.
+Options:
+ * Have a shared hub room where all new rooms are automatically connected via a portkey.
+ * Have each player get a private hub they can only access with a command, like /home.
+This hub acts like the hub above, but only for the player to which it belongs.
+When a structure is ready, an existing player can link to it.
+In case the room author doesn't clean up the automatic connection to their private hub, we can disallow anyone but them from entering the hub.

+I like the private hub idea a lot.
+This also gives players an automatic homebase like the one they get in Habitat.

+* In case a user gets stranded on a node, how do they get back?
+ * I propse a /foyer command that teleports someone back to the shared foyer.
+* Should /create exit be supported first?
+ * I'm going to start with /create room...I don't think it matters a ton.
+I recognize I'm procrastinating on move semantics until the last possible moment; that's not entirely unintentional.
+I'm hoping to shake out requirements by doing everything I possibly can around those semantics first.